A NIkon D1 dwarfing an F55. (The F55 is about the same size as Nikon's smallest digital SLRs today.)

 Shot with a Nikon D1, 55-200mm VR at 85mm, 1/80 at f/18 and ISO 200.

 The body is a big, solid chunk of metal that also works as an anvil.

 Superficially, the body is a mix of F5 and F100.

 It's got a huge vertical grip, like an F5, and has the lesser-used controls behind a flip-down door, like an F5.
-It's also immensely heavy, like the F5, and is almost exactly the same size.
+It's also immensely heavy and well-built, like the F5, and is almost exactly the same size.

 The D1 can be charged with the EH-3 quick charger used for the F100.